The days, weeks and months after an ADHD diagnosis are often filled by confusion, overwhelming stress, and information overload.

 It’s enough to make you throw your hands up in the air and walk away.
 But you can’t.
 Because this is your kid… his/her life… and it’s your job. ♥

-Below are the top three things you need to get started after a diagnosis.
+Below are the top four things you need to get started after a diagnosis.

 - Find a Trusted Source to Help Educate You